rohansanjay/reading/Self_Development/Atomic_Habits.md

 - "Every goal is doomed to fail if it goes against the grain of human nature."
 - "Environment is the invisible hand that shapes human behavior."
 - "Self-control is a short-term strategy, not a long-term one."
+- "We don't choose our earliest habits, we imitate them."
+- "A craving is just a specific manifestation of a deeper, underlying motive."

 ### Chapter 1: The Surprising Power of Atomic Haibts
 - improving by 1% isn't notable (or noticable), but it is meaningful in the long run